fxamacker/webauthn/README.md

   <img src="https://user-images.githubusercontent.com/57072051/68431219-4e066780-0177-11ea-8a3f-5a137cc76cf1.png" alt="Picture of FIDO U2F key">
 </p>

-This library is easy to use in existing server projects.
+This library is easy to use in your existing projects.
 It's decoupled from `net/http` and isn't a framework.

 For a simple webapp demo, see [`webauthn-demo`](https://www.github.com/fxamacker/webauthn-demo).